-Harry closed his eyes in contentment, leaning against the metal railing of fenced off area and simply enjoying his time.
-It was his break after all, and though he would have to soon go back to work, he wanted-
+Harry Potter closed his eyes in contentment, leaning against the metal railing of the fence surrounding his workplace and basking in the momentary peace.
+It was his break after all, and although he would have to go back to work soon, he wanted a minute to himself.

-Harry felt a wry smile quirk across his lips.
+The young man felt a wry smile quirk across his lips.
 He didn't like the Dursleys, but it could be said that it was thanks to them that he got the job he had now.
-Stonewall High was… a school where the weak could not survive.
+They had sent him to Stonewall for middle school, and it was not a place where the weak could remain alive.
 Luckily, Harry had been able to find a person who was willing to teach him a thing or two, and his own motivation to survive made him practice every day.

 It was due to his skills that the zoo had hired him even though he was so young.
-Well, technically, they didn't know that he was only fourteen years old, but it was obvious he wasn't eighteen, and they hadn't done too thorough of a job researching his background.
+While they technically didn't know that he was only fourteen years old, it was obvious that he wasn't eighteen, and they hadn't done too thorough of a job researching his background.
 It was their way of saying they needed the help.

 "Potter, finally!"
-Abukara Hibiki said as soon as Harry made it to his side.
-The brown eyed man gestured to the tower of boxes that sat behind him, and seeing Harry's confused look, he quickly explained.
+Abukara Hibiki greeted when Harry finally made it to his side.
+He was one of Harry's senior co-workers.
+The brown eyed man gestured to the tower of boxes that sat behind him, and seeing Harry's look of confusion, he quickly explained.
 "This is the new delivery of animal feed.
 Help me deliver all the boxes to their cages.
 I know you don't usually do these types of things, but Ihara's too busy running three stations at once and everyone else is on Spring Break."

 But he didn't mind that, really he didn't.
-As long as the Dursleys upheld their agreement not to bother him as long as he didn't bother them, he was perfectly fine.
+As long as the Dursleys upheld their agreement not to bother him if he didn't bother them, he was perfectly fine.
 He could even ignore the slight pang in his chest when every day passed without the Dursleys checking up on him to make sure he was at least safe.

 He was not with the Dursleys anymore.
 He was in Japan, the birthplace of his mother, and he was getting paid three times the normal wage because he was working on a holiday.
 With a nod to himself, Harry pushed away his thoughts of his grudging family and got to work.